 The History of New York in Twenty Objects

-NYU Professor and New York Times Reporter Sam Roberts has chosen 20 objects that embody the narrative of New York.
+NYU Professor and New York Times Reporter Sam Roberts has chosen 20 objects that embody the narrative and history of New York City.
 To capture it in so few objects seems near impossible, as New York compresses a practically innumerable number of objects in its small space.
 Yet that is precisely what the class offers, a luminous peak at the essence of what makes a great city.
 Selected with a lens for the “quirky,” the objects are a far cry from the clichés of tourism.
 Instead, they serve as living records of the city’s triumphs, tragedies, and remarkable resilience.
 Tucked between the entries are delightful curiosities, such as the pear tree that became the final living connection to New York’s Dutch heritage, as well as many others.

 - The Flushing Remonstrance: a 1657 petition for religious freedom that was a precursor to the First Amendment to the Constitution.